-- (1) The terms "license" and "permit" may be used in these City ordinances and by the City of Cornell, its officers, its employees and its agents interchangeably. - (2) No person shall engage or allow on land owned, used or leased by that person in the City of Cornell any particular use, activity, business or operation until that person has obtained the required license or permit as established by the City in this ordinance. - City of Cornell.
+(1) The terms "license" and "permit" may be used in these City ordinances and by the City of Cornell, its officers, its employees and its agents interchangeably.

+(2) No person shall engage or allow on land owned, used or leased by that person in the City of Cornell any particular use, activity, business or operation until that person has obtained the required license or permit as established by the City in this ordinance.

+(3) The application for the license or permit shall be in writing to the City of Cornell.
 The application shall be filed with the City Administrator.
 The City Administrator shall prepare and shall then forward, when available and when approved by the Common Council, the appropriate written application form to the applicant.
 The application form for licenses or permits from the City shall contain the appropriate requests for relevant information as may be required by State or Federal statute, as required by any City of Cornell ordinance or as otherwise required by order of the Common Council.
 The City Administrator shall cooperate fully with the Common Council in the preparation of the application forms.
 The Common Council shall approve the form and content of the application form.
 All application fees are to be paid to the City Administrator upon submittal of the completed application form by the applicant or the agent of the applicant.